KatherineMichel/portfolio/doc/2024-recap.md

 Features
 * Fastest personal scanner on the market- able to scan a photo a second
+* 300 dpi, 600 dpi, or 1200 dpi available
 * Able to consecutively scan a stack of 100+ documents
 * Auto-detects a two-sided photo or document and scans both sides at once
 * Photo auto-enhancement
 * Can save a copy of the original and enhanced scans
 * Document utility that can be used to create custom PDFs and other files
+* Ability to upload to Google Drive or Dropbox
 * Auto shut-off

 ![](2024-recap-images/fast-foto-enhanced.jpg)